foxitsoftware/xamarin-foxitpdf/foxit_xamarin_android/README.md

   - _**Note**_:
   If you integrate manually by building dlls, you must manually install the following dependencies.
-`Xamarin.AndroidX.Browser`(Recommended version: 1.2.0)
+`Xamarin.AndroidX.Browser`
-`Xamarin.Google.Android.Material`(Recommended version: 1.0.0)
+`Xamarin.Google.Android.Material`
-`Xamarin.AndroidX.AppCompat`(Recommended version: 1.1.0)
+`Xamarin.AndroidX.AppCompat`
-`Xamarin.AndroidX.Legacy.Support.V4`(Recommended version: 1.0.0)
+`Xamarin.AndroidX.Legacy.Support.V4`
-`Xamarin.AndroidX.Lifecycle.LiveData`(Recommended version: 2.2.0)
+`Xamarin.AndroidX.Lifecycle.LiveData`
-`Xamarin.Android.Support.v7.AppCompat` (Recommended version: 28.0.0.3, it's required for opening a RMS protected PDF file)
+`Xamarin.AndroidX.ConstraintLayout` (It's required for opening a RMS protected PDF file)

   After finishing the above steps, the References of your project will look like:
   ![screenshot8](./Screenshot/screenshot8.jpg)